Deal Structure M&A Strategy

 In an asset purchase, the buyer selects specific assets (equipment, IP, contracts, inventory) and specific liabilities to assume.
 The seller's legal entity stays behind.
 In a stock purchase, the buyer acquires the seller's ownership shares, which means the entire entity transfers - every asset, every liability, every contract, every lawsuit.
 Asset purchases give buyers more control over what they're buying; stock purchases are simpler but riskier because you inherit everything.

 Buyers generally prefer asset purchases because they get a stepped-up tax basis (higher depreciation deductions), they can leave unwanted liabilities behind, and they choose exactly which assets to acquire.
 However, stock purchases are better when the target has non-assignable contracts, government permits, or licenses that would be lost in an asset sale.
-The right structure depends on your specific deal - there's no universal answer.
+The right structure depends on your specific deal - there is no universal answer.

-Sellers generally prefer stock purchases because the proceeds are taxed at capital gains rates (lower than ordinary income), there's no double taxation issue for C-corporation sellers, and the transaction is simpler since the entity transfers as a whole.
+Sellers generally prefer stock purchases because the proceeds are taxed at capital gains rates (lower than ordinary income), there is no double taxation issue for C-corporation sellers, and the transaction is simpler since the entity transfers as a whole.
 Asset sales can trigger double taxation for C-corp sellers - the corporation pays tax on the asset sale, then shareholders pay again when they receive the proceeds.

 What is a Section 338(h)(10) election?